-SWOT Analysis is a simple model used in strategic planning to assess the Strengths and Weaknesses of an organization, combined with an inventory of Opportunities and Threats in the external environment.
+SWOT Analysis is a simple model used by PMO teams during strategic planning to assess the Strengths and Weaknesses of an organization, combined with an inventory of Opportunities and Threats in the external environment.

 The Origins and History of SWOT Analysis

 Given how widely used SWOT Analysis is, it is surprising to note that its origins are unclear.
 Many pages cite Albert S. Humphrey as the originator and state that he devised SWOT analysis whilst working on a research project at Stanford University.
 However, no academic references appear to exist to support this claim.
 Adrian Haberberg claimed in a 2000 article “Swatting SWOT” that SWOT was widely used at Harvard in the 1960s.
 Suzanne Turner’s book – Tools for success: A Manager’s Guide offers up Igor Ansoff (of Ansoff Matrix fame).
 It is certainly unusual that such a widely used management model cannot be mapped back to an originator or paper.